We have recently investigated options to develop the landfill gas resource at Toowoomba Waste Management Facility (Bedford Street).

-Landfill gas utilisation solutions could potentially supply part of Council’s electricity or gas requirements.
-The investigations identified multiple delivery options and pathways for which Council might develop the resource with two of the most suitable options being:
+Landfill gas utilisation solutions could potentially supply part of our electricity or gas requirements.
+The investigations identified multiple delivery options and pathways for which we might develop the resource with two of the most suitable options being:

-- Production of compressed natural gas for use in Council fleet vehicles, or other Council facilities, or injection into a gas grid.
+- Production of compressed natural gas for use in fleet vehicles, or other facilities, or injection into a gas grid.

 - Phase one - expression of interest;

 - Phase two - early respondent involvement; and

 Details for the project tender can be accessed via LG tender box.